 Team: Programs | Commitment: Consulting | Location: Republic of Georgia

-The USAID Agriculture Program is a five-year activity that aims to accelerate growth of agricultural sub- sectors that demonstrate strong potential to create jobs and increase incomes and revenues of micro, small and medium enterprises (MSME).
-The USAID Agriculture Program will deliver firm-level investment and tailor-made technical assistance to entrepreneurial, market-driven enterprises, production clusters and supporting associations and service/information/extension providers to foster inclusive and sustainable market systems development.
-The USAID Agriculture Program will provide competitive cost- shared grants and technical assistance to address identified gaps in targeted value chains that will result in the improved productivity and production capacity of MSMEs, strengthened value chain linkages, increased access to markets, and improved capacity of MSMEs, cooperatives, associations and service/information/extension providers.
+The USAID Agriculture Program is a five-year activity that aims to accelerate growth of agricultural sub-sectors that demonstrate strong potential to create jobs and increase micro, small and medium enterprises (MSME) revenues.
+The USAID Agriculture Program plans to deliver firm-level investment and tailor-made technical assistance to entrepreneurial, market-driven enterprises, production clusters and supporting associations and service/information/extension providers to foster inclusive and sustainable market systems development.
+The USAID Agriculture Program provides competitive cost-shared grants and technical assistance to address identified gaps in targeted value chains (VCs) that will result in the improved productivity and productive capacity of MSMEs, strengthened value chain linkages, increased access to markets, and improved capacity of MSMEs, cooperatives, associations and service/information/extension providers.

 - Strong communication skills.

 - Final Report summarizing consultancy briefs and improvement recommendations;

 - Delivery of a one-day workshop for dried fruits producers and relevant stakeholders to increase their awareness of modern practices, approaches and innovations and to provide them with general overview of global perspective on juice production;

 This assignment is planned to take place between 04/20/2020 and 05/20/2020.
 This consultancy will be provided through one visit and follow-up offsite work, and will not exceed 14 days.